TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-cold-to-the-bones.md

 index: 1
 ---

-The Princedom of Renauria is cold.
-The ice and snow chills the bones of the inhabitants.
+Ice and snow chills the bones of those who suffer a life in Renau.
 This chapter gives you information you need to prepare for the adventurers' journey into the region.
 This chapter outlines the history and goals of Elydir the Vanquished so that you're prepared for what awaits the characters.

 ## Elydir, the Vanquished